Reviewing Gecina (GECFF) and Its Peers

-Gecina (OTCMKTS: GECFF) is one of 72 public companies in the “Real estate” industry, but how does it weigh in compared to its peers?
-We will compare Gecina to similar companies based on the strength of its analyst recommendations, risk, earnings, profitability, dividends, valuation and institutional ownership.
+Gecina (OTCMKTS: GECFF) is one of 72 publicly-traded companies in the “Real estate” industry, but how does it compare to its competitors?
+We will compare Gecina to related companies based on the strength of its valuation, institutional ownership, earnings, risk, dividends, profitability and analyst recommendations.

 Volatility & Risk

-Gecina has a beta of 0.83, indicating that its stock price is 17% less volatile than the S&P 500.
-Comparatively, Gecina’s peers have a beta of 0.77, indicating that their average stock price is 23% less volatile than the S&P 500.
+Gecina has a beta of 0.83, suggesting that its share price is 17% less volatile than the S&P 500.
+Comparatively, Gecina’s competitors have a beta of 0.77, suggesting that their average share price is 23% less volatile than the S&P 500.

+This table compares Gecina and its competitors’ net margins, return on equity and return on assets.

-This table compares Gecina and its peers revenue, earnings per share and valuation.
+This table compares Gecina and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue